bison--/objectSerializer/README.md

 * arrays: OK; generic lists: OK; dictionarys: LOLNOPE

 SHOULD work with **Unity3D**, because its .net 2.0 and 100% board tools.
-NOT testes yet, i am not ready (yet) to do so.
+NOT tested yet, i am not ready (yet) to do so.

 ## TEST ##